phantamanta44/psi-costs/README.md

 A couple extra tweaks are added to supplement these changes.
 Firstly, players collecting experience points while their PSI pools aren't topped-off will cause some of the XP to be converted to PSI.
 Secondly, all players will have Psi fully unlocked as soon as they join the game.
 Both of these behaviours can be modified and disabled in the config file.

-[JEI](https://github.com/mezz/JustEnoughItems) and [TOP](https://github.com/McJtyMods/TheOneProbe) are recommended for playing with this mod.
+At least one source of silver ingots and associated metal products is recommended for playing with this mod -- otherwise, recipes will fall back to iron and its associated metal products.
+Furuthermore, [JEI](https://github.com/mezz/JustEnoughItems) and [TOP](https://github.com/McJtyMods/TheOneProbe) are recommended for clients.
 They'll make your life easier.

 ## PSI-Storing Items